-2. Summarize the objectives and outcomes identified in the Plan for a wide array of activities including capital improvements, lead-based paint detection and removal, demolition and land clearing, economic development, construction or rehabilitation of public facilities, and public services.
+2. Summarize the objectives and outcomes identified in the Plan removal, demolition and land clearing, economic development, construction or rehabilitation of public facilities, and public services.
 The Home Investment Partnerships Program has a primary objective of providing affordable housing to low and moderate income persons.
-Funds can be used for affordable housing activities such as down payment and closing cost assistance, rental assistance, new construction development, site acquisition and rehabilitation, and owner occupied housing rehabilitation or reconstruction.
+Funds can be used for affordable housing activities such as down payment and closing cost assistance, rental assistance, new construction development, site acquisition and rehabilitation, and owner-occupied housing rehabilitation or reconstruction.